qalearning/qakf-labs/labs01/lab1.md

 We now have 2 rs.
 If you append `-o wide` onto the end of the get command, you’ll see that the `Deployment` is v2 and one of the `ReplicaSet`s is v1 (with a desired of 0) and the other is v2.
 Set the version of the deployment back to v1 and the two replicasets will be swapped again.
 The deployment doesn’t create a new replicaset for v1 because it knows it already has one.

+## 1.2 - Services
-### Task 9 - expose the application
+### Task 8 - expose the application

-26. Finally, let’s make this tremendous application accessible to the outside world.
+20. Finally, let’s make this tremendous application accessible to the outside world.
 That’s going to require a different kind of controller, a Service.
 Let’s just `expose` the deployment with a `type` of `NodePort` so we can cURL it.

 <details><summary>show command</summary>
 <p>